rwest-ncsu/558-Project-1/README.md

 # Packages for JSON files in R

-Luckily, we don’t usually have to parse the data
+Luckily, we don’t usually have to parse the data manually.
+There are 3 main packages in R that deal with JSON data:
+\* `rjson`
+\* `jsonlite`
+\* `rjsonio`

+Most of these packages do similar things and boil down mostly to personal preference and the needs of your project

 The package that I chose to work with is the `jsonlite` package.
 I chose this because it offers the functionality to return a nested list as a data frame without parsing the data yourself.

+# NHL API

 To get a feel for handling JSON data, let’s communicate with an API (Application Programming Interface) for the NHL.
 The URL for accessing